Karen Clements, BSN, MSB, ‘18

 As Chief Nursing Officer for the Dartmouth Hitchcock Medical Center, I am responsible for the nursing practice of approximately 1800 nurses and a budget of $104 million.
 I am responsible for quality of nursing care and practice for patients at the Academic Medical Center (AMC) and the Community Group Practices (CGP) as well as, patient and staff engagement across the Dartmouth-Hitchcock enterprise.

 Q: Why did you decide to apply and ultimately matriculate into the MHCDS program?

-The MHCDS program is an amazing opportunity to continue to add to my toolbox to impact the delivery of healthcare to patients, improve the environment of care for patients and staff, and to be a good steward of financial resources.
+The MHCDS program is an amazing opportunity to continue to add to my toolbox of skills to impact the delivery of healthcare to patients, improve the environment of care for patients and staff, and to be a good steward of financial resources.

 Q: What has been the best part of the program for you – so far?

 Engaging with healthcare leaders from around the world.
 To know that we are all struggling with the same issues and using our 'collective' brain to impact healthcare is inspiring.